asesham/CarND/P4-Advanced-Lane-Lines/writeup_template.md

 ![alt text][S_image]

-I used L channel in a threshold range [150, 255].
+I used L channel in a threshold range [200, 255].
 L channel has a capability to detect white lines nearly perfect in all conditions.
 The L channel image is as shown below.

 ![alt text][L_image]

-I also tried with B channel in Lab color space.
+I also tried with B channel in Lab color space in a threshold range [155,255].
 B produced good results finding the yellow line very perfectly in all conditions.
 This made me use B channel in all my test combinations to find the lane lines.
 The image of B channel is as shown below.

 ![alt text][B_image]

-I tried using Magnitude gradient threshold.
+I tried using Magnitude gradient threshold with range [50,200].
 But color spaces are lot more better in detecting the lane lines.
 I thought of just using the color space would prodice good results in my final result.
 The image produced by gradient thresholding is as follows.

 ![alt text][Mag_image]